swathi-0901/homfoo/README.md

 The website allows users to sign up and pay for a subscription to a weekly delivery of meals.
 A shopping cart is used to allow users to choose meals from a menu for each day of the week.

-The service is similar to  https://catering.maidan.hk/#/home

-The restaurant and will be selling thier own food, not other restaurants food.
+The home cook will be selling thier own food, not other restaurants food.

 Users choose how many days they want meals for, then choose the meals.